iankim87/9_Developing-Data-Products_Project-2/index.md

 ## Conclusion

+Through the usage of this app, it can be seen that the time taken for light to reach Earth from different planets varies significantly.

+This app is obviously extremely simple, making simplifications - for example, the distances of objects from Earth vary depending on the points along their orbits around the Sun, but in the app, the average distance is used.

 It is important for humanity to be curious about the environment beyond Earth.
 Recently we have seen accomplishments by space programs around the world, including the recent flyby of Pluto.